wafaehamdaoui/calculator/README.md

 The other buttons( enter, = , sqrt , clear) have their own slots( Equal() , Sqrt_function() , Clear()).

 ![image](https://user-images.githubusercontent.com/75392302/141999538-ef378f6e-f11c-4c61-bc0c-9c68631454dd.png)

+### Remark:
+to understand more the construction of the claculator widget and how we orgnise and place its child widgets you can visit Fun_Whith_layouts repository ,here is the link:https://github.com/wafaehamdaoui/Fun-with-Layout

 # Calculator Class Implementation: